kjendal/MMM-PIR/README.md

 It uses a PIR sensor attached to your raspberry pi's GPIO pins to check for users.
 After a configurated time without any user interaction the display will turn off.
 You can specify additional scripts (sh, python and js are supported) that will run after the timeout.

+This fork is from the fork of Manu206, which added "vcgencmd display_power" control over HDMI to the current master of MMM-PIR.
+In addition to this, a simple addition to node_helper.js was added to fix the launch problems everyone was having (well at least the one I was having).

 ## Screenshot
 <img src="screenshot.png"/>